Listed buildings in Wallasey

 Wallasey is a town in Wirral, Merseyside, England.
-It contains 34 buildings that are recorded in the National Heritage List for England as designated listed buildings.
-Of these, two are listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
+It contains 35 buildings that are recorded in the National Heritage List for England as designated listed buildings.
+Of these, three are listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
 Originally a number of small separate villages, the town grew in the 19th century to become a dormitory town for Liverpool.
 It also contains part of Birkenhead Docks.
 There are only four listed buildings dating from before the 19th century, namely the isolated tower of a medieval church, a house, a rectory, and a former grammar school.
-The later listed buildings include houses, churches, public houses, buildings associated with the docks, the town hall, part of a school, a watercourse, and two war memorials.
+The later listed buildings include houses, churches, public houses, buildings associated with the docks, the town hall, a library, part of a school, a watercourse, and two war memorials.